Mario Macis portrait

 Mario Macis (Ph.D.) is a Professor of Economics at the Johns Hopkins Carey Business School.
 He is also Core Faculty at the Hopkins Business of Health Initiative (HBHI), Affiliate Faculty at the JHU Berman Institute of Bioethics, and Faculty Research Fellow at the National Bureau of Economic Research (NBER) and the Institute of Labor Economics (IZA, Bonn).
 Between 2016 and 2019, he served as Academic Program Director of Carey's MS in Health Care Management.

 Prior to joining Carey, he was a faculty member at the University of Michigan, Ross School of Business.
 He received is PhD in Economics from the University of Chicago, Department of Economics.
-Prof. Macis has been a consultant for the World Bank, the International Labor Organization, the National Marrow Donor Program, and the United Nations Development Programme.
+Prof. Macis has been a consultant for the World Bank, the International Labor Organization, the National Marrow Donor Program, the United Nations Development Programme and the World Health Organization.
 He also served in a National Academies of Science, Engineering and Medicine committee.

 Education